markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 - Creating a unique function through the `id` prop
 - Pushing that unique function to the `scripts` stack

+What is `@this.handleRecaptcha(captchaToken)` doing?

+The use of `@this` will trigger the `handleRecaptcha` function on the current Livewire component.

+And the `captchaToken` is what is returned from Google reCaptcha when it's been interacted with.

 If you haven't already make sure you add `@stack('scripts')` to your layout.

 ### Connecting to a Livewire Component